hmgeiger/gtex-pipeline/TOPMed_NYGC_regular_or_HiGlobin_pipeline.md

 NYGC is not currently hosting the compiled reference files for this pipeline, in cases where they differ from those of the Broad.
 But these may be generated from publicly available files, using the instructions below.

-The below instructions will focus on the steps needed to create the input for the STAR index creation (genomeGenerate) step.
-This does not include collapsing the annotation, which only applies to the RNA-SeQC step.
+The below instructions will focus on the STAR alignment step.
+The other components of the pipeline (such as RSEM and RNA-SeQC), should be the same as the Broad pipeline.

 #### Genome reference